Estimated reading time: 6 minutes

 Getting Oriented Before Entering the Water

 Before anyone enters the ocean, there is usually a brief safety and etiquette talk.
-This is especially helpful if snorkeling is new to you and are unsure of your turtle snorkel tour expectations.
+This is especially helpful if snorkeling is new to you and you are unsure of your turtle snorkel tour expectations.

 Guides explain how to use the gear, how to breathe calmly, and how to move through the water without disturbing the reef.
 They also review turtle guidelines, including how much distance to keep and what behavior is not allowed.